Back up and roll back the file system, media, and database

 <magento_root>is a subdirectory of your web server docroot.

 In addition to the command arguments discussed here, see Common arguments.

 The Magento backup feature is disabled by default.
 To enable, enter the following CLI command:

 1 bin/magento config:set system/backup/functionality_enabled 1

-Rolling back to a previous backup can silently fail, resulting in incomplete data being written to the file system or database.
-(This includes all types of rollbacks, including using System Upgrade, Component Manager, or the
+Rolling back to a previous backup can silently fail, resulting in incomplete data being written to the file system or database using the

 In some cases, a very long query string causes the user’s allocated memory space to run out of memory because of too many recursive calls.

 ulimit for the Magento file system user to a value of 65536 or more.